hdr-bgnn/Minnow_Segmented_Traits/README.md

 ## Running the Workflow
 Instructions are provided for running the workflow on a single computer or a [SLURM cluster](https://slurm.schedmd.com/).

+The run time for 20 images is about 45 minutes and the run time for all the images is about 2 hours.

 ### Software Requirements
 To run the workflow [conda](https://docs.conda.io/projects/conda/en/stable/) and [singularity (aka Apptainer)](https://apptainer.org/) must to be installed.